 We recognise that GP trainees starting VTS come from a variety of different backgrounds and have a variety of aspirations regarding their career in general practice.
 Some have worked for many years in one specialty and would like to become a GP with a special interest in that area, some have no such experience but have an interest in one area and would like to cultivate more advanced skills in this area.
 Some have worked in a wide variety of hospital specialties, others are coming straight from foundation jobs and may feel they have gaps in specific areas for example ENT or psychiatry.
 Some have trained and worked abroad and would like to gain a broader understanding of the way the NHS functions.

-After you have completed an SDL activity you will be required to fill in eportfolio entry about it, and give a short presentation to the rest of the group about the usefulness of the activity.
+After you have completed an SDL activity you will be required to fill in eportfolio entry about it, and it is really helpful if you can feedback your learning to the rest of the group.